Where should birth moms looking for adoptive parents look?

 In the end, a good adoption agency should empower you to make choices that are right for you.

-Keep reading to learn more about the different types of adoption available to you through an adoption agency, and other places to look for adoptive parents.
+Keep reading to learn more about other places birth mothers seeking adoptive families can look and the different types of adoption available to you through an adoption agency.

 Birth moms looking for adoptive parents may find this option surprising.
-Nonetheless, it's a solid option for birth mothers and you shouldn't hesitate to reach out to them.
+Many mothers don’t often think of their own support circles first when it comes to adoption.
+Nonetheless, it’s a solid option for birth mothers, and you shouldn’t hesitate to reach out to them.
+Who better to care for your child than someone you already trust?

 If you would like to work with an attorney, it’s important to find one as early as possible in the adoption process.
 Make sure the attorney has lots of experience.
 Research potential attornies you might want to work with.
-What are other birth mothers saying about his/her services?
-Meet with the attorney in person to see if s/he would be a good match.
+What are other birth mothers saying about their services?
+Meet with the attorney in-person to see if they would be a good match.
 In the end, it’s important to find the right attorney.

 Working with an attorney should not cost you any money.
 The adoptive parents should cover all legal fees.